Pillar 1 – Our Planet

 We conducted our first carbon footprint analysis with the aim of understanding where we are having the most impact in our operations and supply chain.
 This work has been completed for our scope 1 and 2 emissions to the ISO 14064-3 standard.
 We now work towards establishing our Scope 3 emissions and identifying the ‘hotspots’ and key areas for improvement across our operations and product categories.
 By accurately assessing and analysing where we are most impactful, we can more effectively target areas to reduce our carbon footprint.

-At Portwest, we are proud to be partnered with organisations that actively work towards making deliveries more efficient and reduce their overall carbon footprint.
-These organisations include both electric and hybrid vehicles to deliver our products, which is actively reducing our downstream transport and distribution emissions.
-We have begun to implement EV charging Stations at our warehouses and offices, an investment by Portwest that we know will make electric vehicles more attractive to our team.
+We have also begun to implement EV charging Stations at our warehouses and offices, an investment by Portwest that we know will make electric vehicles more attractive to our team.

 Responsible Packaging